Create a Website Account - Manage notification subscriptions, save form progress and more.

 Community Center Dashboard: Click Here

--City Hall Dashboard: Click Here
+City Hall Dashboard: Click Here

--City Hall Carport Dashboard: Click Here
+City Hall Carport Dashboard: Click Here

--Aquatic Center/Pump House Dashboard: Click Here
+Aquatic Center/Pump House Dashboard: Click Here

-The latest electric bill savings from solar panels on all city facilities can be found here.
-A comparison between estimated and actual energy savings for all facilities can be found here.
+The latest electric bill savings from solar panels on all city facilities can be found here. [upd.
+02/26]

 Roeland Park residents have access to a recycling pick-up program.
 Recycling is an important component to sustainability and Roeland Park is proud to offer such a program.